-- (a) If the Customer receives from the Supplier notice of a recall or withdrawal event, then the Customer must promptly identify and withdraw or recall (as applicable) all affected Products. - (b) If the Customer recalls or withdraws any Products in circumstances where the Supplier has not issued a notice in accordance with clause 12(a), the Customer must immediately notify the Supplier of the recall or withdrawal and promptly provide all information reasonably requested by the Supplier in connection with the recall or withdrawal (as applicable). - (c) If a Product is withdrawn or recalled by the Customer due to any act or omission of the Supplier or its Personnel, then the Supplier's liability in connection with that withdrawal or recall is limited to all direct, reasonable and substantiated losses suffered or incurred by the Customer in connection with the withdrawal or recall, including the cost of replacing the withdrawn or recalled Products and reasonable administration fees. - (d) If a Product is withdrawn or recalled by the Customer due to any act omission by any person other than the Supplier or its Personnel (including any person who supplied the Product to the Supplier), then the Supplier's liability in connection with that withdrawal or recall is limited to any amount that the Supplier recovers from that person that is attributable to the withdrawn or recalled Products.
-Subject to clause 13.3, the Supplier must use reasonable endeavours to maximise recovery for the Customer. - (e) The Supplier's liability to the Customer in connection with any withdrawal or recall will be proportionately reduced to the extent the withdrawal or recall is caused, or contributed to, by any wrongful act or omission or negligence of the Customer or its Personnel.
+- (a) If the Customer receives from the Supplier notice of a recall or withdrawal event, then the Customer must promptly identify and withdraw or recall (as applicable) all affected Products. - (b) If a Product is withdrawn or recalled by the Customer due to any act or omission of the Supplier or its Personnel, then the Supplier's liability to the Customer in connection with that withdrawal or recall is limited to all direct, reasonable and substantiated losses suffered or incurred by the Customer in connection with the withdrawal or recall, including the cost of replacing the withdrawn or recalled Products and reasonable administration fees. - (c) If the Customer recalls or withdraws any Products in circumstances where the Supplier has not issued a notice in accordance with clause 12(a), the Customer must immediately notify the Supplier of the recall or withdrawal and promptly provide all information reasonably requested by the Supplier in connection with the recall or withdrawal (as applicable). - (d) The Supplier's liability to the Customer in connection with any withdrawal or recall will be proportionately reduced to the extent the withdrawal or recall is caused, or contributed to, by any wrongful act or omission or negligence of the Customer or its Personnel.